From the Office of the Attorney General

 If your income is less than the cost of your nursing home care after these deductions, then you are income eligible for Medical Assistance.
 When you are eligible for Medical Assistance nursing home coverage, your income will first be used to pay the items listed above if they apply.
 You must pay any remaining income to the nursing home each month.
 Medical Assistance pays the difference between your available income and the nursing home’s bill.

 You are not eligible if your countable resources (assets or property) are worth more than $2,500.
 Resources include such things as real estate, bank accounts, some life insurance policies, and stocks and bonds.
 Resources can include anything that has value that you could convert to cash.
 Some resources are “exempt” and are not counted for eligibility.
+Exempt resources are described in Question 5.
 The definition of assets now includes promissory notes, loans, mortgages and purchase of a life estate in another individual’s home, unless the purchaser lived in that home for at least one year after purchase.

 Medical Assistance uses the amount of resources available as of the 1st moment of the 1st day of the month for which you apply.
 If the total resources are over $2,500, you are not eligible for the entire month.
 However, if the amount of resources exceeds $2,500 by less than the full cost of the next month's care, you can pre-pay the amount over $2,500 before the end of the month and become eligible on the day the prepayment runs out.
 For example, if you had $2,800 on the 29th of January, and the nursing home costs $100 a day, by prepaying $300 for three days of February, you would be eligible as of February 4th.
 If you still had the $2,800 on February 1, you would be ineligible for all of February.

 If you are married, there are special rules about resources.
-These rules allow a spouse at home to keep more resources.
+These rules, which are explained in Question 4, allow a spouse at home to keep more resources.

 The following rule protects some resources for the spouse who still lives in the community:

-The spouse at home can keep all resources that are “exempt” under the rules.
+The spouse at home can keep all resources that are “exempt” under the rules described in Question 5.

 All resources owned by either spouse are added together to determine eligibility.
 It does not matter which spouse owns the resources.
 This includes resources owned jointly with someone else unless you can prove the other person actually owns the resources.
 (For example, joint bank accounts owned with relatives are counted in full.)
 The couple’s total resources as of the date you go into a nursing home (called the “snapshot date”) are added up.
 The spouse at home is allowed to keep the larger of these two amounts: